Hold404/Hold404/README.md

 # 🇺🇦 Stand With Ukraine
-All code that is written in JavaScript / Typescript is a test application, with the goal of looking at other programming languages.
+All code that is not written in JavaScript / Typescript is a test application, with the goal of looking at other programming languages.